slingner/scott-lingner-portfolio/src/content/archived-projects/project-4/index.md

 ![Rocket Boogie Co.](/rocket-boogie.png)

 Rocket Boogie Co. is a San Francisco-based studio specializing in whimsical art and lifestyle goods designed by illustrator and designer duo, Scott Lingner and Tammy Tan.
-Their products include art prints, greeting cards, stickers, and enamel pins.
+Their products include art prints, greeting cards, and stickers.

 ## Society 6 Store